 4. Invest in Local SEO

 Local SEO is the practice of optimizing your online presence so your business appears when people search for services in your geographic area.
 This includes your Google Business Profile, your website content, local citations (directory listings), and backlinks from other local websites.
-Businesses that rank in the top three positions of the local pack receive over 70% of all clicks.
+Businesses that rank in the top three positions of the local pack capture the bulk of local search clicks.

 Local SEO is not a one-time task.
 It requires consistent effort across multiple channels.
 But the payoff is significant: a plumber in Nassau County who ranks first for “emergency plumber near me” will generate a steady pipeline of high-intent leads without paying for ads.
 Learn the fundamentals in our post on what local SEO is and how it works.

-Research from BIA/Kelsey shows that phone calls convert to revenue 10 to 15 times more often than web leads.
-Yet most small businesses miss 30% to 60% of incoming calls because staff are busy, it is after hours, or the phone simply goes unanswered.
+Phone calls consistently convert to revenue at much higher rates than web leads.
+Yet most small businesses miss a meaningful share of incoming calls because staff are busy, it is after hours, or the phone simply goes unanswered.
 Every missed call is a potential customer who calls your competitor next.

-AI-powered phone agents can answer calls around the clock, qualify leads, book appointments, and transfer urgent calls to a live person.
-They sound natural, never take a sick day, and cost a fraction of a full-time receptionist.
-If missed calls are a problem for your business, explore our AI phone agent service to see how it works.
+A modern virtual receptionist can answer calls around the clock, qualify leads, book appointments, and transfer urgent calls to a live person.
+It sounds natural, never takes a sick day, and costs a fraction of a full-time receptionist.
+If missed calls are a problem for your business, explore our virtual receptionist service to see how it works.

 6. Run Google Local Service Ads